 Tip: A long day of hiking and taking in amazing views can make a person hungry — and thirsty!
 Along with packing lots of snacks, don't forget to bring plenty of water.
-It is better to bring too much water than not enough.
-Many people underestimate how much water they will need while on the trail.
+It's better to bring too much water than not enough.
+Many people underestimate how much water they will need on the trail.

 Tip: Know your wildlife.
 Check out the animal species that live in the areas you're camping and be prepared, especially if you're camping in bear country.
 But it isn't just predators to be wary about — birds, raccoons, foxes and other wildlife can snag your food when you aren't looking.
 Take extra precautions to keep a safe distance between you and any overly curious critters.

 Tip: New to camping?
 Perhaps you haven't heard of terms such as cairn, gaiters, holloway and verglas.
 Brush up on your camping terms before heading out.